-sudoers_file=pathname

-The sudoers_file argument can be used to override the default path to the sudoers file.

-sudoers_uid=uid

-The sudoers_uid argument can be used to override the default owner of the sudoers file.
-It should be specified as a numeric user ID.

-sudoers_gid=gid

-The sudoers_gid argument can be used to override the default group of the sudoers file.
-It must be specified as a numeric group ID (not a group name).
+sudoers\file=pathname The sudoers\file argument can be used to override the default path to the sudoers file. sudoers\uid=uid The sudoers\uid argument can be used to override the default owner of the sudoers file.
+It should be specified as a numeric user-ID. sudoers\gid=gid The sudoers\gid argument can be used to override the default group of the sudoers file.
+It must be specified as a numeric group-ID (not a group name). sudoers\mode=mode The sudoers\mode argument can be used to override the default file mode for the sudoers file.

-sudoers_mode=mode

-The sudoers_mode argument can be used to override the default file mode for the sudoers file.
 It should be specified as an octal value.
 For more information on configuring sudo.conf(5), please refer to its manual.

-ENVIRONMENT

-The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings:

-SUDO_EDITOR Invoked by visudo as the editor to use

-VISUAL Used by visudo if SUDO_EDITOR is not set

-EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is set

-FILES

-/etc/sudo.conf Sudo front end configuration

-/etc/sudoers List of who can run what

-/etc/sudoers.tmp Lock file for visudo

-DIAGNOSTICS

-In addition to reporting sudoers parse errors, visudo may produce the following messages:

-sudoers file busy, try again later.

-Someone else is currently editing the sudoers file.

-/etc/sudoers.tmp: Permission denied

-You didn't run visudo as root.
+ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env\editor sudoers settings: SUDO_EDITOR Invoked by visudo as the editor to use VISUAL Used by visudo if SUDO_EDITOR is not set EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is FILES /etc/sudo.conf Sudo front end configuration /etc/sudoers List of who can run what /etc/sudoers.tmp Default temporary file used by visudo set DIAGNOSTICS In addition to reporting sudoers parse errors, visudo may produce the following messages: sudoers file busy, try again later.
+Someone else is currently editing the sudoers file. /etc/sudoers: Permission denied You didn't run visudo as root.